rvbug/.dotfiles/README.md

 > # **Ubuntu Neovim**
 The script works well on Ubuntu/Debian OS but the apt package manager keeps pointing to neovim 0.7x version.
-You will have to build it from source manually which is a separate step under [`Ubuntu Neovim (Manual)`](https://github.com/rvbug/.dotfiles/edit/main/README.md#ubuntu-neovim-manual) installation section.
+You will have to build it from source manually which is a separate step under `Ubuntu Neovim (Manual)` installation section below.

 # Docker